 How to Book a Vacation Home

-Below are some tips and techniques to help you navigate the vacation rental search and booking process.
+Below are some tips and tactics to help you navigate the vacation rental search and booking process.

-Find your Spot and Identify Dates
+Find your Spot and Decide Dates

 Searching the Internet

-When you have located your dream rental, check to confirm your vacation dates are available.
+When you have found the rentalhome of your dreams, check to confirm your vacation dates are available.

 Read the Entire Contract